50 Low Sugar Snacks for Kids

-Most of the pictures & ideas for these snacks I got from our meal plans and old blog posts.
+Thanks for checking out our low-sugar snack ideas!
+Most of the pictures & ideas for these snacks come from our meal plans.
 With proper kitchen tools, kids can help make these snacks!
 Right now we have over 866 snack recipes (and over 3000 total recipes) for healthy meal ideas.

-I gathered together all the snacks that my kids like to eat, and even added the grams of sugar next to them!
-This is for an average serving of course, and some may be dependent on the brand you use.
-For example, my bread is 1 gram of sugar per slice, but if you purchase a brand with 3 grams of sugar, obviously your total will be a bit different.
+Our calculations represent an average serving, and some may depend on the brand you buy.
+For example, our bread has 1 gram of sugar per slice, but if you purchase a brand with 3 grams of sugar, obviously your total will be a bit different.

 - Celery and Cheese = 1 gram